drcjar/myddleton-grange/index.md

 I await the list of emails of those who have consented to be on the list from APT.

+### Resident packs and other useful information

+I await resident packs from APT.

 ### Next AGM

 I await the date from APT.